 Can a Rental Property Be Considered Separate Property in a Maryland Divorce?

-The bottom line is that the characterization of rental property as separate or marital property can be complex and influenced by various factors.
 Take, for example, a situation where one spouse acquires the property before marriage.
 In that case, the property will be considered separate.

 Get a Divorce Lawyer From Divorce With a Plan